 This is the aerial view of the area from the south-east side.
 The site is located on a steep hill on the north-west corner of the Sea of Galilee, and the main road passes on the west and north side of the site.
 The ruins are located on the top of the hill.

 In the prehistoric period the area south-east to the Tell, in the edge of the Amud creek, was populated starting in the Early Paleolithic period (150,000 to 80,000BC).
-Fragments of skeletons were found in the Amira cave and other caves along that creek, about 2KM from the Tell.
+Fragments of skeletons were found in the Amira cave and Skull cave and other caves along that creek, about 2KM from the Tell.

 In 1928 a fragment, from a Egyptian basalt tablet, was found on the hill.
 It is believed to be from the time of Egyptian Pharaoh Thutmose III, whose conquest in 1468BC captured many of the land’s cities, including Kinneret which was listed in his 119 captured cities.